Web Design NC III with TESDA

 -

-25Colors, Typography, and Text Styling3m
+25Colors, Typography, and Text Styling

 CSS controls color and text presentation to improve readability and visual appeal.
 Designers can define font families, sizes, spacing, and alignment, as well as background and text colors.